-Kalundborg is a port city located on Zealand Island (Denmark) in Baltic Sea.
-The city has population around 16,000.
+Kalundborg is a Baltic Sea port and town located on Zealand Island (Denmark) with population around 16,000.
 The cruise port is located approx 110 km (68 ml) from Copenhagen.
 The port is visited by cruise ships on itineraries along Norway's coast.

-- In 2018, the port had scheduled a total of 6 ship calls (over 9,000 passengers) by the Thomson / Marella Cruises ship Marella Discovery.
-The vessel's maiden visit (June 1) was during a 14-day roundtrip from Newcastle UK to ports in Scandinavia and Russia.
+In 2018, the cruise port had scheduled a total of 6 ship calls (over 9,000 passengers) by the Marella Cruises liner Marella Discovery.
+Vessel's maiden visit (June 1) was during a 14-day roundtrip from Newcastle UK to ports in Scandinavia and Russia.

 Kalundborg cruise terminal

 In April 2019 was officially inaugurated Kalundborg's new cruise terminal, which construction started in October 2017.
 The facility has capacity to handle/berth even world's largest passenger ships with a quay length of 500 m (1640 ft) and water depth 15 m (50 ft).
 The quay is also equipped with 150-ton bollards (short vertical posts used for ship mooring) and heavy rubber fenders (placed quayside at every 15 m).
 The terminal is easy to access, so tugboat assistance for docking vessels is not required.

 As the new terminal is located outside the town, complimentary shuttle bus service is provided for passengers and crew all day long during ship calls.
 The drive distance from the cruise port to downtown is ~10 min.